September 9, 2024

 Richard Gargan

-• What is the maturity curve?
+• What a maturity model is

 • Maturity models limitations